johnliu0/traffic-cv/readme.md

 Getting out a minimally viable but structurally sound product here is important.
 The goal here is to work on a basic system that can detect and identify traffic lights in a given image.
 I implement Ross Girshick's (and others) R-CNN method here.

-- [ ] Data collection (at least a few hundred images of traffic lights)
+- [ ] Basic data collection (at least a few hundred images of traffic lights)
 - [ ] Region proposals using Felzenszwalb's image segmentation algorithm
 - [ ] Build upon a pretrained convnet
 - [ ] Training a single SVM to recognize whether or not a traffic light exists in an image (binary classification)